Second Harmonic Hall Response in Insulators: Inter-band Quantum Geometry and Breakdown of Kleinman's Conjecture

-It can be checked that $\sigma^\perp_{qij}\left(2\omega;\omega,\omega\right)$ meets the anti-symmetric requirement of the Hall conductivity while preserving the intrinsic permutation symmetry of $i$ and $j$~\cite{Supp}.
-This way of constructing the nonlinear Hall conductivity is in the same spirit as the prescription introduced in Ref.~\cite{Tsirkin}, and one can further extend it to higher orders.
-Similar construction has also been done for the Hall component of the rectification conductivity (see the Supplemental Material~\cite{Supp}).
-Now, by combining Eq. \ref{2nd_harmonic_conduc} and Eq. \ref{sigma_H01}, we are ready to present the complete expression for the second harmonic Hall conductivity.
+It can be checked that $\sigma^\perp_{qij}\left(2\omega;\omega,\omega\right)$ satisfies the anti-symmetric requirement of the Hall conductivity while preserving the intrinsic permutation symmetry of $i$ and $j$~\cite{Supp}.
+This way of constructing the SHH conductivity is in the same spirit as the prescription introduced in Ref.~\citenum{Tsirkin}, and one can further extend it to higher orders.
+Now, by combining Eq. \ref{2nd_harmonic_conduc} and Eq. \ref{sigma_H01}, we are ready to present the complete expression for the SHH conductivity.